abdur75648/MedicalGPT/README.md

 ```

 ### Setup
-Below is a brief overview of the steps for fine-tuning the model.
-Detailed instructions for training from scratch are provided in the original repository.
+Below is a brief overview of the steps for fine-tuning the trained XrayGPT model.
+Instructions for training XrayGPT from scratch are provided in the original repository.

 #### 1. Prepare the Datasets for Training
 Publicly available datasets for medical report generation predominantly focus on chest X-ray reports, often derived from sources like MIMIC-CXR/OpenI.
 While these datasets are valuable, they lack diversity in terms of medical imaging modalities.
 To address this limitation and enhance the model's capabilities for multi-modality report generation and Visual Question Answering (VQA), we curated a unique dataset by integrating two distinct datasets: OpenI and ROCO.